anwpatnaik/deloitte/README.md

 # deloitte
-lets make this home for all the code snippets of the class
+lets make this home for all the code snippets of the class.
+This is the change i made.